master-hax/aosp-system-core/init/readme.txt

    device by name.
    <mountoption>s include "ro", "rw", "remount", "noatime", ...

-restorecon <path>
+restorecon [-R] <path>
-   Restore the file named by <path> to the security context specified in the file_contexts configuration.
+   Restore the file named by <path> to the security context specified in the file_contexts configuration. "-R" is for recursive restorecon.
    Not required for directories created by the init.rc as these are automatically labeled correctly by init.